Children’s

 This sweet story offers vivid descriptions of Israel in the 1980s, and offers history lessons woven in through family lore, along with a healthy dose of Jewish education.

-Paula Chaiken has worked in a variety of capacities in the Jewish world — teaching in religious school, curating at the Spertus Museum and fundraising for the Federation — for more than twenty years.
-She also runs a boutique public relations consulting firm and enjoys reading all sorts of books with her three sons.
+Paula Chaiken has worked and volunteered in a variety of capacities in the Jewish world — teaching in religious school, curating at the Spertus Museum, and serving on the boards of her JCC and Temple — for more than twenty-five years.
+The author of I Know Grandpa (Timber Grove Press, 2015), she also runs a boutique public relations consulting firm.

 Discussion Questions